Pengchengzhi/Yolov3_Own-dataset/README.md

 dog
 turtle
 ```
-The order of the names should match class index in `picture_name.txt`.
+The order of the names should match class name index in `picture_name.txt`.

 * Copy `voc.data`, rename to `animal.data`.
 ```